drshahizan/special-topic-data-engineering/assignment/data-integration/submission/MichelinStar/report.md

 Repeat step 6 to add all datasets into the data factory.

 ### 7. Create Pipelines
+Finally, we create pipeline to copy the data from csv file to the SQL database.
+Under the author section, click "Pipelines" to add new pipeline.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/50d9b828-9485-430b-bdb2-9ee8e0e0fefe" alt="create pipeline">
+Select "Copy data" under the Move & transform section which can be found in the list of Activities.
+For each Copy data activity, fill in the details of the Source, Sink and Mapping section.
+Lastly, debug and publish all after everything is done.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/d0250613-7d70-4f5f-b8b8-686bcc3f0740" alt="copy data">
+The output can be viewed in the SQL database by selecting the first 1000 rows of the table.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/1fd7608d-676e-451e-a72c-41f250a029e6" alt="output">

 ## Conclusion